Subaru-PFS-GA/ga_pipeline/docs/4_execute.md

 * **--outdir** *outdir*: directory to write the output data files to.
 Directory naming follows the DRP standard of `{outdir}/pfsGAObject/{catId}/{tract}/{patch}/`

+Note that all directory names can contain Python-style format strings that are replaced by the catId, tract, patch, objId, nVisit or pfsVisitHash.
+For example, `--outdir /datascope/subaru/user/dobos/gapipe/rerun/run16/20240709/pfsGAObject/{catid:05d}/{tract:05d}/{patch}/` will create a directory structure that contains the catId, tract, and patch values.

 The object ID filters, with the exception of `--patch` can be specified as a list of single values and ranges, the latter being two numerical values separated by a hyphen.
 Any of the object ID filters can be omitted.

 * **--catid** *catid1 [catid2 ...]*: List of PFS Catalog ID filters